-Voice control is most likely the most popular home automation idea and increasingly being installed in different homes and offices across the world.
-The voice control focuses on controlling your automated features through voice command instead of the traditional tapping of the screen.
-This is extremely helpful in the household in ways such as determining the weather before you go outside, waking you up by opening the shades, control the lights the in the house, or even to ask random questions that could be answered in split seconds.
+Voice control is most likely the most popular home automation idea and is increasingly being installed in different homes and offices across the world.
+The voice control focuses on controlling your automated features through voice commands instead of the traditional tapping of the screen.
+This is extremely helpful in the household in ways such as determining the weather before you go outside, waking you up by opening the shades, controlling the lights in the house, or even asking random questions that could be answered in split seconds.

 Installing Control 14 helps with mainstream voice recognition devices on the market and will connect all these techs to your smart home features.